humanmade/smartcache/README.md

 Regular content is cached for 6 hours.
 This content is:

+* Content published in the past 30 days (except last 24 hours as above)
 * Most archive pages (including categories, tags, author pages)
 * Date archive pages, except the current one (today/current month/current year)
 * Search pages

 Infrequently updated content is cached for 14 days.
 This content is:

+* Content published more than 30 days ago
 * Pages (except those published recently)
 * Date archive pages which aren't the current one
 * 404 pages

+For infrequently updated content, the cache is manually invalidated when the content is updated.

 ## Overriding behaviour